 Notwithstanding that the Commission may alter the catch limits prescribed in paragraphs 6, 8 and 10, this CMM shall be reviewed no later than the annual meeting of the Commission in 2026.

-Table 1: Tonnages of orange roughy in 2023 2024,2025 (and 2026 for Westpac Bank) as referred to in paragraph 14.
+Table 1: Tonnages of orange roughy in 2026 2027,2028 as referred to in paragraph 14.